giannilmbd/dynare/doc/manual/source/the-model-file.rst

 very large for long simulations with many variables, Dynare makes use of the sparse matrix capacities of MATLAB/Octave.
-A slower but potentially less memory consuming alternative (``stack_solve_algo=1``) is based on a Newton-type algorithm first proposed by *Laffargue (1990)* and *Boucekkine (1995)*, which avoids ever storing the full Jacobian.
-The details of the algorithm can be found in *Juillard (1996)*.
+A slower but potentially less memory consuming alternative (``stack_solve_algo=1``) is based on a Newton-type algorithm first proposed by :cite:t:`Laffargue:1990` and :cite:t:`Boucekkine:1995`, which avoids ever storing the full
+Jacobian.
+The details of the algorithm can be found in :cite:t:`Juillard:1996`.
 The third type of algorithms makes use of block decomposition techniques (divide-and-conquer methods) that exploit the structure of the model.
 The principle is to identify recursive and simultaneous blocks in the model structure and use this information to aid the